kexiZeroing/FE-Learning-notes/doc/git.md

 - If you committed to the wrong branch, `git reset` those commits individually.
 Once you have done that, switch back to the desired branch and there you can use `git cherry-pick` to pick the specific commits.
   - git checkout right_branch
   - git cherry-pick commit_hash

+### stash untracked files
+To stash your working directory including untracked files, use `git stash --include-untracked` or `git stash -u`.

 ### git log and git reflog
 - `git log` shows the current HEAD and its ancestry.
 That is, it prints the commit HEAD points to, then its parent, its parent, and so on.
 It traverses back through the repo's ancestry by recursively looking up each commit's parent. (often use `git log --pretty=oneline`)